-What not to miss – Do your best to fetch the last ferry and reach on the top.
+What not to miss – Do your best to fetch the last ferry and reach the top.

 How to reach Majuli Island?

 Embark upon a ferry in order to cross the Brahmaputra River to reach Majuli Island.
 The ferries are available from Nimatighat.
-Also, Jorhat is very well connected from the city of Guwahati via train.
+Also, Jorhat is very well connected to the city of Guwahati via train.
 From here you can take an auto or travel on a public bus to reach Nimatighat in Jorhat.
 Continue your journey towards the Majuli on a ferry.
 The ride is incredible with the wind blowing your hair while you continue to sail over the river.
 The first ferry departs from Nimatighat at 8:30 am while the last one leaves at 4:00 pm.

 Best Time to Visit Majuli Island?

-Summer season is usually hot and humid in Majuli whereas in winter the climate remains pleasant.
+The summer season is usually hot and humid in Majuli whereas in winter the climate remains pleasant.
 Thus, October to March is the best time to visit Majuli Island.

-Where to stay in Majuli Island?
+Where to stay on Majuli Island?